yamada-lab/GastrectomyGC_Microbiome/README.md

 * **Univariate statistic for differential relative abundance analysis**
     *  **LEfSe**

     The differences in microbiome features (taxonomy, KO modules) relative abundance were calculated by linear discriminant analysis (LDA) effect size [LEfSe](https://bitbucket.org/biobakery/biobakery/wiki/lefse).
-LEfSe first identifies features that are statistically different between healthy and gastrectomy groups using the non-parametric Kruskal–Wallis sum-rank test (P≤0.05).
+LEfSe first identifies features that are statistically different between control and gastrectomy groups using the non-parametric Kruskal–Wallis sum-rank test (P≤0.05).
 We modified the default calculation by controlling the multiple testing using Benjamini–Hochberg (BH) false discovery rate (FDR) correction procedure.
 All of the modification can be found in `LEfSe_Modif`.
     The script for runing LEfSe presented in the manuscript together with the parameter were written in `LEfSe_Modif/LEfSeRun.sh`. usage example in SGE:
     ```